jsoffer/eilat/README.md

 * PyQt4, including Qt, QtGui, QtCore, QtWebKit, QtSql, QtNetwork as Python bindings, as well as sqlite3 support on the native QtSql
 * osd_cat from xosd (http://sourceforge.net/projects/libxosd/) for on-screen display
+* a proxy cache (like squid or polipo)

 Installation
 ------------

+A proxy cache is required.
+If it does not run in port 3128, or if the user chooses not to run a proxy, it can be tuned up on the file **eilat.py**, function **main**, under 'if options['use_proxy']:'.
+Failing to do so would result on pages not loading.
+It's recommended to read first the function **extract_options** to find out why e.g. opening twitter.com from the command line will ignore the proxy settings.

 Features
 --------